kinkalow/fuseq/README.md

 $ fuseq <genomon_root_dir> <fuseq_root_dir> --start 5 --end 10
 ```

-fuseq has a restart option that starts from each step because the options for step2 and step3 affect the final output and step1 takes a long time.
+fuseq has a restart option that starts from each step.
-The restart is used when recomputing step2 and step3 with different options.
+The restart is used when recomputing step2 and step3 with different balt option or filtering settings.

 ```bash
 # Restart from blat computation (step2)